poseidon/matchbox/Documentation/physical-hardware.md

     route -n        # e.g. Gateway 192.168.1.1

-## Config Service
+## bootcfg

-Set up `coreos/bootcfg` according to the [docs](bootcfg.md).
+Set up `bootcfg` according to the [docs](bootcfg.md).
 Pull the `coreos/bootcfg` image, prepare a data volume with `Machine` definitions, `Spec` definitions and ignition/cloud configs.
 Optionally, include a volume of downloaded image assets.

 Run the `bootcfg` container to serve configs for any of the network environments we'll discuss next.